GregKedrovsky/GregKedrovsky/README.md

 **[List](#list)**

-`he got the box around the word by enclosing it in code tick marks`
+`get the box around the word or phrase by enclosing it in code tick marks`

 # I need a Python Cheat Sheet Repo...